ricardocasares/openflix/README.md

 * ~~Implement themoviedb.org to search & fetch film data~~
 * ~~Implement yts.re/api to fetch torrent data~~
 * Implement [webtorrent](https://github.com/feross/webtorrent) to accomplish in-browser torrent streaming
-  * An alternative would be to implent this as a chrome extension [like this one](https://github.com/ricardocasares/bitford), but this would only work in Chrome :(
+  * An alternative would be to implent this as a chrome extension [like this one](https://github.com/ricardocasares/bitford), downside: chrome-only
 * Implement yifysubtitles.com to fetch subs

 ## Wishlist